-A firm mattress is often thought to be the best option for a good night’s sleep, especially if you suffer from back pain.
+A firm mattress is often considered the best option for a good night’s sleep, especially if you suffer back pain.

 However, this is not always the case.
-While a firm mattress can provide support for the body, it can also be quite uncomfortable, especially for people with back pain.
+While a firm mattress can support the body, it can also be uncomfortable, especially for people with back pain.

-The thinking goes that a softer mattress lets your spine sag, not providing proper support, putting strain on your back.
+The thinking goes that a softer mattress lets your spine sag, not providing proper support and putting strain on your back.

-However, good mattresses are not constructed with one firmness through and cannot be categorised simply as soft or firm.
+However, good mattresses are not constructed with one firmness through and cannot be categorized simply as soft or firm.

-In fact, studies have found that people with back pain are just as likely to find relief on a medium-firm mattress than they are on a firm one.
+Studies have found that people with back pain are just as likely to find relief on a medium-firm mattress than on a firm one.

 The important thing is to find a mattress that provides the right amount of support for your body while providing cushioning pressure relief.
-You may be surprised to find that a softer mattress is actually more comfortable and supportive than a firm one.
+You may be surprised that a softer mattress is more comfortable and supportive than a firm one.

 Not All Mattresses Described as Orthopedic Are Orthopedic

-When consumers hear the term “orthopedic mattress,” they often think of an extra firm mattress that is specifically designed to provide support for the spine and bones.
+When consumers hear the term “orthopedic mattress,” they often think of an extra firm mattress specifically designed to support the spine and bones.

-In many cases, the term is simply used as a marketing gimmick to make a mattress sound more medical and therefore more trustworthy.
+The term is often used as a marketing gimmick to make a mattress sound more medical and trustworthy.

-For a mattress to be considered orthopedic, it should be designed by a back pain specialist who incorporates studies and research when designing the mattress.
+For a mattress to be considered orthopedic, it should be designed by a back pain specialist who incorporates studies and research when developing the mattress.